wo80/arpackpp-doc/README.md

 4. Section 1.5 Comparing the performance of ARPACK and ARPACK++:
   * Update with result for modern compilers.
   * Having some kind of benchmark code in the [ARPACK++](https://github.com/m-reuter/arpackpp) GitHub repository would be nice.
-5. Check the bibliography (are the links available, maybe add DOIs, if available).
-6. Add a more complete index.
+5. Add a more complete index.
-7. Remove the reference to "Template Numerical Toolkit (TNT)" in the introduction chapter (it's not used anywhere).
+6. Remove the reference to "Template Numerical Toolkit (TNT)" in the introduction chapter (it's not used anywhere).
-8. Update all mentions of the "reference guide" or "appendix".
+7. Update all mentions of the "reference guide" or "appendix".
-9. Update all references inside the documentation (text like "see chapter 2" should become pdf links).
+8. Update all references inside the documentation (text like "see chapter 2" should become pdf links).
-10. Improve title page layout.
+9. Improve title page layout.